zgjq73/Reinforcement-Learning-Dissertation/README.md

 ### Plots and data logging

-The data was logged live using W&B logging tool.
+The data was logged live using wandb logging tool https://wandb.ai/site.
+This was used to analyse experiments as they were running, helping with correcting mistakes and monitoring progress.
 The raw data was then extracted from here to plot graphs.

 ### AI Declaration